KSAH-42/RabbitOM/README.md

 First of all, here I use a HIK camera, and HIK camera just works as expected and works well.

 The issue does not really come from VLC, but where ?
 VLC just used an existing external RTSP-Library, and this library doesn't support all digest algs supported by the camera.
 VLC (3.0.23 and probably previous versions) will enter in a loop and will normally ask to you to enter the credentials until the authentication succeed.
-And according to the rtsp headers there is the name of dll used here located on the useragent. but thalezed hide the name... not vlc.
+And according to the rtsp headers there is the name of dll used here located on the useragent.
-And most of C++ forked repo use an Authenticator capable to computeDigestResponse, an try to createAuthenticatorString but it doesn't support latest digest algorithms.
+And the repositoring origin use an Authenticator capable to computeDigestResponse, an try to createAuthenticatorString but it doesn't support latest digest algorithms.

 ![Player](https://github.com/KSAH-42/RabbitOM/blob/master/Resources/Images/HIK.Settings.png)